Georges Limbour

-Georges Limbour (Courbevoie, 11 August 1900 — Chiclana de la Frontera, near Cadiz, 17 May 1970) was a French writer, poet and art critic, and a regent of the Collège de 'Pataphysique.
+Georges Limbour (11 August 1900 in Courbevoie – 17 May 1970 in Chiclana de la Frontera, near Cadiz) was a French writer, poet and art critic, and a regent of the Collège de 'Pataphysique.

 Biography

 Limbour attended school in Le Havre, Dieppe and Géradmer where his father, a captain in the army, was stationed.
 His mother came from Le Havre, and the town left Limbour with an enduring fascination for the sea.
 His childhood friends included Jean Dubuffet and Raymond Queneau.
 Limbour began writing in his teens.

 In October 1918 he went to Paris to study medicine, later switching to philosophy, obtaining his degree in 1923.
 In 1920, he signed us as a cadet officer with the army, undergoing military training in the morning and studying for his degree in the afternoons.
 Fellow cadets included Roger Vitrac and René Crevel, who he got to know along with other writers attached, like Limbour, to the Tour-Maubourg barracks.
 In 1922 he formed an enduring friendship with the painter André Masson, to whom he had been introduced by Dubuffet.
 He visited Masson's study at 45 rue Blomet often, where he met other artists and writers including Juan Miro, Antonin Artaud, and Michel Leiris.
 In 1923 he was introduced to André Breton by his Tour-Maubourg friends, and subsequently participated in the activities of the Surrealists until his break with Breton in 1929.
 Before his association with André Breton and the Surrealists, Limbour co-edited, along with Vitrac and Crevel, the avant-garde review Aventure (1921–22).
 Later, he assisted with Georges Bataille's journal Documents (1929–30), and, with a number of other dissident ex-surrealists, contributed to the anti-Breton pamphlet Un Cadavre.

 Limbour spent much of his early adult life outside of France.
 In 1924 he traveled to the Rhine to work as a journalist attached to the French army.
 On 14 July, from the steps of the Mainz Opera House, he shouted 'down with France', and encouraged the local German population to throw out the French army.
 This action attracted praise from Breton, but resulted in Limbour being expelled from Germany.
 Later that year he went to Albania to teach philosophy, then to Egypt in 1926 where he remained until 1928.
 In 1930 he joined the French Lycée in Warsaw, teaching there until the onset of war made it impossible to stay.
 In 1938 he was appointed to a teaching position in Parthenay in Western France, but was then mobilized with the outbreak of the war.
 He took part in some of the early fighting and was demobilized with the armistice in 1940.
 Later he taught in Dieppe, and then, from 1955, in Paris, at the Lycée Jean-Baptiste-Say.
 He retired from teaching in 1963.

 Limbour spent many of his holidays in Spain, a country he loved and where he set two of his novels.
 He died in a diving accident off the Spanish coast in 1970.